truefoundry/elasti/docs/src/arch-flow.md

 Note right of Operator: When in Proxy Mode

-    Operator->>Endpointslice: Create Endpointslice for TargetService<br> which we want to point to resolver POD IPs
+    Operator->>EndpointSlice: Create EndpointSlice for TargetService<br> which we want to point to resolver POD IPs

     loop Background Tasks
-    Operator-->>Resolver: Watch Resolver POD IPs for changes Operator-->>Endpointslice: Update Endpointslice with new POD IPs end
+    Operator-->>Resolver: Watch Resolver POD IPs for changes Operator-->>EndpointSlice: Update EndpointSlice with new POD IPs end
 ```